 The Sleeve: The sleeve is ground or the shield.

 This type of cord is generally wired with the left-channel signal attached to the tip, the right-channel signal connected to the ring, and the shield wire to the sleeve.

 1/4″ TRS cables connectors are balanced because have separate wires for carrying the left and right signal and another for carrying ground.

 XLR vs 1/4 Inch Connectors

-Now that you have a clear undrstanding of XLR cables and 1/4 inch connectors, let’s now compare both types of connectors and cables.
-We will compare XLR connectos to 1/4″ TS and 1/4″ TRS connectors.
+Now that you have a clear understanding of XLR cables and 1/4 inch connectors, let’s now compare both types of connectors and cables.
+We will compare XLR connectors to 1/4″ TS and 1/4″ TRS connectors.